aligungr/UERANSIM/README.md

 **Q1.
 Why am I getting java.net.SocketException: Protocol not supported exception?**

 This error usually happens if you are using some Linux VM container in Windows.
-Windows does not support SCTP protokol, therefore *physical Linux machine is required*.
+Windows does not support SCTP protokol, therefore physical Linux machine is required.
 Otherwise SCTP won't work.

-If you are using physical Linux machine, but still encounter this issue, make sure that you have Ubuntu 16.04 or later.
+Also it is possible that your specific Linux distribution does not support SCTP.
+However Ubuntu 16.04 and later should support it.

 **Q2.
 Why am I getting java.net.ConnectException: Connection refused exception?**